 Best Mesh Chair for Nerve Relief

-Herman Miller Aeron Chair Size B Fully Loaded Posture Fit
+Herman Miller Aeron Chair (Classic, Size B)

-The Herman Miller Aeron utilizes an 8Z Pellicle mesh suspension system that creates eight distinct zones of varying tension.
+The Herman Miller Aeron features an 8Z Pellicle mesh suspension system that creates eight distinct zones of varying tension.
 We found the highest tension zones sit directly under the pelvis, while the lower tension zones near the front edge allow for crucial blood flow and nerve decompression in the legs.
 For sciatica sufferers, the PostureFit SL hardware is strictly required, as it supports both the sacrum and lumbar regions independently.
 The Aeron also features a forward seat tilt mechanism that drops the front edge by 5 degrees.
 This specific adjustment opens the hip angle past 90 degrees, heavily reducing the compressive load on the lower lumbar discs that trigger sciatic pain.

 You must select the correct size because the Aeron lacks seat depth adjustment.
 If the plastic rim hits the back of your knees, it will instantly trigger leg numbness.
 The hard side bolsters restrict manspreading or sitting cross-legged.
 If you sit with both feet flat on the floor and prioritize breathable support, the Aeron provides unparalleled pelvic stabilization.